 Living at Home Safely

-Begin by determining your parent's (or your) daily routine and how their home is meeting those needs.
-Many groups offer on-line, comprehensive home assessments to determine what your needs are and to explain the solutions that will help your loved ones enjoy their home.
+Begin by determining you or your parent's daily routine and how the home is meeting those needs.
+There are organizations that offer on-line, comprehensive home assessments to determine what your needs are and to explain the solutions that will help you or your loved ones enjoy the home.

 Next, you will want to determine what modifications you need to meet the goals.
 Professionals may suggest appropriate modifications, however, you should decide what best fits your needs and budget.
 Professionals should understand and respect the fact that there may be limiting factors to what you, the customer want.
 Home modifications are about helping your loved ones live life to the fullest while appreciating the costs to do so.

 Community resources may be available to help finance modifications.
 For example, some contractors can recommend different financing options or suggest ways to save money through tax incentives.
 Throughout every stage of the project, you need to make sure that you are the one in charge and that service providers are helping you and meeting your needs.

 For more information, contact us at Gentreo.com.
 We can help you create a simple and affordable plan to protect you and your family.

 Gentreo is not a law firm or a substitute for a law firm, or attorney, or an attorney’s advice or recommendations.